telehash/telehash.github.io/protocol.md

 4. **receive an open** - process the response open, decrypt it, and use the handshake and create a new [line](network.md#line)
 5. **start a link channel** - to join the [DHT](dht.md) via this seed, start a new [channel](channels.md) of type [link](switch.md#link) which is sent over the encrypted line

-That is the minimum for a hashname to be online, in order to connect to another hashname from this point, an example flow would look like:
+In order to connect to another hashname from this point, an example flow would look like:

 1. **seek the hashname** - send a new [seek](switch.md#seek) request to the [closest](dht.md#distance) connected seed (one with an active link channel)
 2. **process the see response** - check the response for the hashname, recursively send seeks until found